 VAT Update for Employers - Business Gifts, Staff Parties and Business Entertainment

-Always a grey area, what you may consider advertising and promotion, HMRC may consider to be a gift, so make sure that you don't get caught out by HMRC's Business Gift rules.
+This can be a grey area; what you may consider advertising and promotion, HMRC may consider to be a gift, so make sure that you don't get caught out by HMRC's Business Gift rules.

 - Branded golfing umbrellas

 - Wine and champagne